why Arrival [ARVL] is a Good Choice for Investors After New Price Target of $17.17

 Cowen 2nd Annual Mobility Disruption Conference on Thursday, March 3 at 8:00 am ET/1:00 pm BST; and.

-The results of the trading session contributed to over 8960999 shares changing hands.
-Over the past one week, the price volatility of Arrival stands at 11.00% while the volatility over the past one month is 13.32%.
+It opened the trading session at $3.46, the shares rose to $3.49 and dropped to $3.19, the range by which the price of stock traded the whole day.
+The daily chart for ARVL points out that the company has recorded -72.77% loss over the past six months.
+However, it is still -11.34% lower than its most recent low trading price.

-The market cap for ARVL stock reached $2.29 billion, with 606.16 million shares outstanding and 199.53 million shares in the current float.
-Compared to the average trading volume of 5.87M shares, ARVL reached a trading volume of 8960999 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.98M shares, ARVL reached to a volume of 5868625 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ARVL shares is $17.17 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ARVL stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.